-Critical Accounting Policies and Estimates
+Critical Accounting Estimates

 Our management's discussion and analysis of our financial condition and results of operations is based on our financial statements, which have been prepared in accordance with United States generally accepted accounting principles.
 The preparation of these financial statements requires our management to make judgments and estimates that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenue generated, and expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these judgments and estimates under different assumptions or conditions and any such differences may be material.

-We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.
+While our significant accounting policies are more fully described in Note 2-Summary of Significant Accounting Policies, we believe that the accounting estimates discussed below relate to the more significant areas involving management's judgments and estimates.